iasql/docs/docs/Reference/cli.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    apply        Create, delete or update the resources in a db dbs          List all dbs
+    new          Connect a hosted db to a cloud account remove       Remove a hosted db to stop managing the connected cloud account [aliases: rm] dbs          List all hosted dbs
-    export       Export a db dump to backup your infrastructure or import it into another db help         Prints this message or the help of the given subcommand(s) install      Install mods in a given db login        Obtain and save credentials for the IaSQL service logout       Remove locally-stored credentials for the IaSQL service mods         List all modules or list the modules installed in a given database new          Create a db to manage cloud resources plan         Display a preview of the resources in a db to be modified on the next `apply` remove       Remove a db and stop managing the cloud resources within it [aliases: rm] uninstall    Uninstall mods from a given db
+    apply        Create, delete or update the cloud resources in a hosted db plan         Display a preview of the resources in a db to be modified on the next `apply` sync         Synchronize a hosted db with the current state of the cloud account install      Install mods in a given hosted db uninstall    Uninstall mods from a given hosted db mods         List all modules or list the modules installed in a given hosted db export       Dump a hosted db to backup the infrastructure in the connect account login        Obtain and save credentials for hosted IaSQL engine logout       Remove locally-stored credentials for the hosted IaSQL engine help         Prints this message or the help of the given subcommand(s)
 ```